 - Hokkien Street Bak Kut Teh (#01-66; Hours: 8:00 am – 7:00 pm) – order Bak Kut Teh (pork ribs in a herbal tea broth) with a side of fried dough, rice and meatball soup.

 Address: 531A Upper Cross Street, Singapore | How to get there: Take the MRT to Chinatown Station (NE4/DT19) on the north-east (purple) line or downtown (blue) line and walk 5 minutes.

 2. Chinatown Complex

-There are many hawker stalls at the foodcourt of Chinatown Complex and there are a handful of ones that belongs in the Michelin recommended category.
+There are many hawker stalls at the food court of Chinatown Complex, and a handful belongs in the Michelin recommended category.
 The food court is big – the largest in Singapore!
 So it would super helpful if you locate the map on the second floor and find the individual food stalls.

 Best days to go: Tuesday to Saturday

 Chinatown Complex: Singapore Michelin star street food must-try